Hochul ‘ready to get marred’ over COVID mandate

-NEW YORK — Gov. Kathy Hochul doubled down on the state’s new COVID-19 order for businesses Tuesday as more than a quarter of upstate counties said they will not uphold the rule and virus hospitalizations have increased 70% statewide in the last three weeks.
+NEW YORK — Gov. Kathleen C. Hochul doubled down on the state’s new COVID-19 order for businesses Tuesday as more than a quarter of upstate counties said they will not uphold the rule and virus hospitalizations have increased 70% statewide in the last three weeks.

 “The objective is: Protect the health of New Yorkers and protect the health of our economy,” Hochul said Tuesday during a coronavirus briefing in her Manhattan office.
 “The objective is to keep you open.